LiquidGalaxyLAB/Presentation-Tool/frontend/presentation-tool/README.md

 #### Configure the environment variables

+**IMPORTANT:** The environments variables are very important for the functionality of the User interface.
+If any changes were made in the computer, either renamed/moved directories or change of IP addresses and ports, make sure to ALWAYS update you .env file with the new configuration, as it won't be updated by its own.

 Create the environment variables needed for the project to connect the interface with the API that is running on the Liquid Galaxy

 1. Still on the */frontend/presentation-tool* directory, create a file with the name *.env*